Urban Exploration at an Abandoned Prison in Chiang Mai

-This former female-only penitentiary is located right in the heart of Chiang Mai’s old town.
+This former female-only penitentiary, now abandoned prison, is located in the heart of Chiang Mai’s old town.
 It’s easily missed and I suspect that, on a daily basis, dozens, if not hundreds of tourists (including us, in the past) have unwittingly walked past it en route to some of the area’s more well-known attractions.

 The main entrance to the prison is fairly nondescript.
 There are plenty of buildings in Thailand that look like it and even the high perimeter wall that extends in either direction doesn’t especially arouse suspicion.
 Much of the wall is covered in foliage and/or street art and there’s nothing really out of the ordinary that would make you think twice about why it’s there.

 But, take a second glance or walk around the boundary wall and it soon becomes apparent that there is more to this complex than meets the eye.
 For starters, the wall is higher than normal and closer inspection reveals razor-wire on top of most of it.
 There are four watchtowers, one positioned at each corner, and, if that wasn’t enough of a giveaway, there are signs on the main entrance that unquestionably confirm this disused building was once a prison.

 The official entrance to the prison was padlocked when we turned up and one of the signs on the main door stated NO PHOTOGRAPHY.
 We weren’t sure if this was a hangover from the prison days or a newly erected sign but, what was certain, was that we weren’t going to get into the jail’s interior via this route.